-United's flight firming system, TRE, ensures that seats are available in periods of high demand.
-TRE is United’s flight firming program designed to cancel future speculative bookings that block inventory from potential passengers.
-TRE determines if there is a ticketing time limit on a given booking and asks for a ticket number if none appears in the record.
-It also determines if tickets are issued according to the established fare rules and cancels the booking if it is not correct.
-TRE identifies and cancels duplicate bookings ensuring that United can maximize the seat availability for agencies to sell.
+United's flight firming system, TRE (Ticketing Record Enforcer), ensures that there is seat availability during periods of high demand.
+TRE is designed to cancel speculative bookings that block inventory from potential passengers.
+It does this by determining if there is a ticketing time limit on a given booking and asking for a ticket number if none appears in the record.
+The system identifies and cancels tickets that do not follow established fare rules, and monitors fictitious names, duplicate segments and churned records.

 TRE communicates with the agent’s GDS via an SSR message.
 It is important to respond to messages sent by TRE to ensure that the system does not cancel the reservation.